Stackclash/5e-vault/2. Scratch Notes/To-Do List.md

 	- [ ] Worlds
 	- [ ] Regions
 	- [ ] Settlements
-- [x] Create note to appear as new note screen
-- [x] Fix location NPCs table to include child locations
-- [x] Create NPC relationship graph in mermaid
-- [x] Fix meta-bind fields to take up necessary space
-- [x] Make ttrpg-convert import script use existing metadata when file is replaced
 - [ ] Fix Relationships map on NPCs to be centered
-- [x] Create "Remove Relationships" Templater template
-- [x] Use meta-bind menu for Session Notes
-- [ ] Fix Inventory table on Shops to fit with ITS Theme info boxes
+- [ ] Fix Inventory table on Shops to fit with ITS Theme info boxes (callouts)
+- [ ] Create Event template and folder location in World Almanac
+- [ ] Create separate template for Place of Interest
+- [ ] Update Quests to have a list of checkboxes to be completed.
+Pull in Session Journals
-- [ ] get_all_files might not be working correctly
+- [ ] Fix ITS infoboxes to be fixed width (no scrollbars)
+- [ ] Put Session Journal summary textboxes in callouts